 - Turn on debug logging by opening Terminal and running the following command:

 - Run the following command in Terminal to show the commands:

 log stream --predicate '(subsystem == "com.apple.CryptoTokenKit") && (category == "APDULog")'

 - Open a browser and authenticate using your smart card to a website

 - Copy the output from the Terminal and send to firstname.lastname@example.org

-Note that logging will stop when the reader is unplugged and plugged back in, so you will need to rerun the commands if you unplug the reader.
+Note: logging will stop when the reader is unplugged and plugged back in.
+You will need to rerun the commands if you unplug the reader.